-We will match up to 100% of the first 6% of pay that is contributed to the savings investment plan and the deferred compensation plan.
-Generally, a participant may begin contributing to the deferred compensation plan when his or her contributions to the savings investment plan reach certain limits imposed under the Code.
+Deferred compensation may be invested in Post common stock equivalents or in a number of funds operated by Vanguard Fund Group, Inc. with a variety of investment strategies and objectives.
+Under this plan, distribution of deferrals invested in common stock equivalents are made in shares of our common stock, while deferrals invested in the Vanguard funds are made in cash.
 A number of investment funds are available as "benchmark" investment options.
 Amounts contributed continue to grow on a tax-deferred basis until distributed.
 We do not guarantee the rate of return of any fund.
 As with any deferred compensation plan, there are restrictions on deferral and distribution elections as well as potential financial exposure to changes in our financial health.
 These plans allow executives to accumulate funds for retirement.
 See Non-Qualified Deferred Compensation below for further information.